Yan-Oliveira/doc-fao/content/ticket-invoker/admin/processes-automation/web-services.rst

 Request Example
 ---------------

-``TicketCreate``/``TicketUpdate`` invoker returns the complete ticket and article data based on ticket ID, article ID of the triggered event.
+``TicketCreate`` and ``TicketUpdate`` invoker returns the complete ticket and article data based on ticket ID and article ID of the triggered event.

 Prepare the invocation of the configured remote web service.
 Event data: